flecsi/flecsi/doc/sphinx/user/execution.rst

 Many tasks return ``void`` because their purpose is to compute new field values.
 Their futures can simply be discarded: tasks that use those field values will automatically be scheduled to run only afterwards.
+It can be useful for the control model to occasionally wait on all outstanding tasks to finish: to change a global variable, for instance.
+In that case, ``scheduler::wait`` can be used to wait on all tasks that have been launched: it is equivalent to waiting on every future so far produced.

 FleCSI supports reductions through the ``reduce`` function, which combines results from multiple point tasks into a single value.
 For instance: